Get Exclusive App Deals

 A day of experiencing nature, history, and entertainment is the perfect way to enjoy a relaxing and fulfilling trip to the suburbs of Kansai!

-Nara Park: A thousand-year-old oasis in the ancient capital where you can swim with sika deer Located in the center of Nara, it was founded in 1880 and covers an area of more than 500 hectares.
-It is one of the oldest and most representative urban parks in Japan.
-There are more than 1,000 free-roaming sika deer living in the park, which are regarded as the messengers of Kasuga Taisha Shrine.
-You can get close to the deer in the park and experience the fun interaction of feeding the deer senbei.
+Nara Park: An Ancient Capital Oasis Where You Can Roam with Deer.
+Located in the heart of Nara City, Nara Park was established in 1880 and covers over 500 hectares.
+It is one of Japan's oldest and most representative urban parks.
+More than 1,000 free-roaming deer, considered messengers of the gods at Kasuga Taisha Shrine, inhabit the park.
+You can have close encounters with the deer and experience the fun of feeding them deer crackers.

-【Mount Wakakusa】Mount Wakakusa is 342 meters above sea level, with a relatively gentle mountain road and the entire mountain covered with grass.
-Because it looks like three bamboo hats overlapping each other, it is also called "Mikasa Mountain".
-Mount Wakakusa is famous for the traditional Nara event "Yama Festival" held in January every year.
-It takes about 30 minutes to walk from the entrance at the foot of the mountain to the top.
-From the top of the mountain, you can see the scenery of Nara such as Kofuku-ji Temple and Todai-ji Temple.
-From light mountaineering with "Ichijyoume" as the goal to hiking in the grassland area, to mountaineering challenges with the top of "Mieme" as the goal, and even to a walk in the vast primeval forest extending deep into the mountains, various mountaineering itineraries can be arranged according to physical strength and time.
+【Mount Wakakusa】Mount Wakakusa is 342 meters above sea level.
+The mountain path is relatively gentle, and the entire mountain is covered with grassland.
+Because it looks like three straw hats stacked together, it is also known as "Mikasa-yama" (Mid-Crane Mountain).
+Mount Wakakusa is famous for the Nara traditional event "Mountain Burning Festival" held every January.
+It takes about 30 minutes to walk to the top from the foot of the mountain.
+From the summit, you can see Nara scenery such as Kofuku-ji Temple and Todai-ji Temple.
+From a light hike aiming for the "first stage" to a trek through the grassland, to a challenging climb aiming for the "third stage" summit, or even a walk deep into the vast primeval forest, you can plan various hiking trips according to your physical condition and time.

-【Kasuga Taisha】Nara Taisha Shrine enshrines four main gods and many gods of fortune.
-Kasuga Taisha was built in 768 on the orders of Emperor Koken.
-Japanese shrines generally enshrine only one or two gods, but Kasuga Taisha enshrines four gods, including gods from Kashima, Saga Prefecture, Katori, Chiba Prefecture, and Hiraoka, Osaka Prefecture.
-The shrine architecture blends perfectly with the natural environment.
-The bright colors of Kasuga Taisha Shrine blend harmoniously with the surrounding natural environment to form a picturesque scenery.
-The vermilion paint, white walls and cypress roofs are a contrast of different colors, which have attracted many photography enthusiasts to take pictures over the years.
-Before the end of the Edo period, the shrine was overhauled every 20 years.
+Kasuga Taisha Shrine is a Nara-style shrine enshrining four main deities and numerous other auspicious gods.
+It was built in 768 on the orders of Emperor Kōken.
+While most Japanese shrines enshrine only one or two deities, Kasuga Taisha enshrines four, including deities from Kashima in Saga Prefecture, Katori in Chiba Prefecture, and Hiraoka in Osaka Prefecture.
+The shrine's architecture blends perfectly with its natural environment.
+Kasuga Taisha's bright colors harmonize beautifully with its surroundings, creating a picturesque scene.
+The vermilion paint, white walls, and cypress roof create a striking contrast, attracting many photographers over the years.
+Before the end of the Edo period, the shrine underwent major renovations every 20 years.

-Kasuga-zukuri architecture: The vermilion temple and the shrine adopt the unique "Kasuga-zukuri" style.
-The roof has a gentle slope and the building colors are mainly vermilion and golden yellow.
-It is solemn in its simplicity and is a representative of early Japanese shrine architecture.
+Kasuga-zukuri architecture: The vermilion shrine adopts the unique "Kasuga-zukuri" style, with a gentle roof slope.
+The main colors of the building are vermilion and gold, exuding solemnity in its simplicity.
+It is a representative of early Japanese shrine architecture.

 Purchase Notice